 Smiths own operations.
 We recognise that human rights violations can occur anywhere.
-To prioritise activities, we identified our sites that we consider higher risk based on labour force (particularly, contract, temporary and migrant labour) and location (primarily using the Global Slavery Index5 and the Trafficking in Persons Report6 (TIPR)) to guide the risk assessment.
-Smiths higher risk sites are in: Mexico, Costa Rica, China Malaysia, India, and the Czech Republic.
+To prioritise activities, we have identified sites that we consider higher risk based on labour force (particularly contract, temporary and migrant labour) and location (primarily using the Global Slavery Index4 and the Trafficking in Persons Report5 (TIPR)) to guide the risk assessment.